π₯ Broke But Thriving The Art of Living Cost Efficiently π₯

 Buy generic brands instead of name brands.

 Avoid coffee shops, make coffee at home and put it in a thermos.
+This can accumulate to $5-15 daily.
+If you bought 2 cups of coffee 5 days a week that would accumulate to roughly $250 monthly.

 If you do go out, look up the local happy hours.